idaholab/moose/framework/doc/content/source/interfaces/Coupleable.md

 requested variable.
 I.e. nodal user objects and AuxKernels may only obtain references to nodal variables, and element user objects and elemental AuxKernels may only obtain references to elemental variables.

-The block restrictins of the variables are also checked not to exceed the block restrictions of the calling object.
+The block restrictions of the variables are also checked not to exceed the block restrictions of the calling object.
 MOOSE keeps track of all variables to which a reference was obtained through `Coupleable::writableVariable`.
 Each variable in the system may at most be written to by a single object on any given subdomain.